Program Income Guidelines

 9. If revenue is generated after the award has ended, the department will establish a separate budget. http://opb.washington.edu/sites/default/files/opb/Budget/revenue-budgets.pdf

-1. Review recharge methodologies and rates as submitted by the department and communicate approval to GCA and to the department.
+1. Review rate setting methodologies and rates as submitted by the department and communicate approval to GCA and to the department.

 1. GCA will establish a program income budget in the accounting system.